dokeeffe/auxremote/README.md

 ## Building / installing

-Build the indi diver.
-See the README in ext/indi-driver
+* Build the indi diver.
+See the README in ext/indi-driver.
+Use the indi-driver with an indi client such as Kstars/EKOS

+* Build the auxremote server side app.
+See the README in /app

+* Connect your mount handset to the machine running the serverside app.